hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 Eligible recovery candidates must:

 1. Be within 1kb of the min and max range of an unsupported copy number breakpoint or within 1kb of the unbalanced structural variant (if not a single breakend, the other breakpoint must also be within 1 kb of the min-max range of a copy number breakpoint)
-2. Not be “AF” filtered in GRIDSS (ie. excluding variants with an allelic fraction of less than 0.5% in the tumor)
+2. Not be “minTumorAF” or "minQual" filtered in GRIDSS
-3. Have a minimum qual score of 1000 for single breakends and 350 for all others.
-4. Have a ploidy of at least 50% of the unexplained copy number change and of at least 0.5.
+3. Have a ploidy of at least 50% of the unexplained copy number change and of at least 0.5.

 Following the successful recovery any structural variants we will rerun the segmentation, copy number smoothing and minor allele ploidy smoothing with the updated structural variants to produce a final set of copy number segments and breakpoints.
 Note that the purity estimation does not change.